 Outside the classroom she enjoys photography, traveling, rock climbing, yoga, crafty projects, live music, and spending time outdoors.
 Her dog Ari also accompanies her in the classroom daily as a certified Therapy Dog.
 They make a powerful duo, leading our kids on adventures and facilitating social skills development all along the way!

-An Atlanta native, Jessie attended Sarah Smith Elementary School, The Galloway School and Oglethorpe University, where she obtained a B.A. in Psychology and a double minor in Spanish and Studio Art in 2008.
-Jessie comes to us from The Howard School, where she worked in 8th grade and Kindergarten-1st grade.
-She is certified in Early Childhood Education, Behavioral Science for grades 6-12 and English as a Second Language for grades K-12.
+An Atlanta native, Jessie obtained a B.A. in Psychology and a double minor in Spanish and Studio Art from Oglethorpe University, then went on to graduate with a M. Ed in Early Childhood Education from Georgia State University.
+Jessie joined Cloverleaf in 2012 after four years at The Howard School, where she worked in 8th grade and Kindergarten-1st grade.
+She is certified in Early Childhood Education, Behavioral Science, and Special Education.
+Jessie also has an ESOL endorsement for grades K-12.

 Jason Teufel is an Atlanta native, having grown up in Decatur, GA.
 He is an avid soccer player who discovered his passion for teaching as a youth soccer coach.
 He quickly made the connection between sports skills and social development.
 With this in mind, he founded and facilitated multiple sports programs around the city for children with special needs, one of which was highlighted on 11 Alive News at Sensations Therafun in 2011.
 These programs create a low-stress, high-success environment using sports skills to build children’s confidence and create team camaraderie.
 He continues to be a strong leader in the special needs community utilizing sports as a way to promote healthy living.